How to Clean a Wood Deck

 dial on sprayer set to 8oz dilution.

-Simply fill the tank of your garden sprayer with the cleaner and set your sprayer dilution to 8oz per gallon.
+For the attachable sprayer: Simply fill the tank of your garden sprayer with the deck cleaner and set your sprayer dilution to 8oz per gallon.
 The mix ratio on the Wet and Forget is actually a little bit less diluted, but this sprayer only went as high as 8oz.
-That ratio worked just fine for me…no need in wasting extra product!
+That ratio worked just fine for me...no need to waste extra product!

 holding a red sprayer nozzle.